IN/FIDELITY

 *

 I continued sculpting at home until I was about fourteen or fifteen.
 Some of the pieces I made back then still surface today.
 Recently, Mr. Kikuoka Kuri found one of my wood carvings at a secondhand shop in Kamakura and sent it to me.
 It was engraved with “14 years old.”
-At the time, I was staying in the mountains of Iwate, and he shipped it there with a note asking if it was my work.
-When I saw it, I remembered carving it fifty-five years ago.
+He shipped it while I was staying in the mountains of Iwate, including a note asking if it was my work.
+I remembered carving it fifty-five years ago when I saw it.

 Mr. Kikuoka asked me to inscribe something on it, and I wrote: